Canadian Natural Resources Limited (CNQ) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a 2.34% loss in the last 1 month and extending the period to 3 months gives it a 7.63%, and is 6.03% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.02% over the week and 3.15% over the month.
+The stock witnessed a 20.81% gain in the last 1 month and extending the period to 3 months gives it a 7.12%, and is 4.63% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.87% over the week and 2.42% over the month.

 Canadian Natural Resources Limited (CNQ) Analyst Forecasts